robstoll/tutteli-gradle-plugins/README.md

 - uses `version` for `artifactId` and removes `-jvm` if the name ends with it
 - Apache 2.0 is used as default license
 - project.group, project.description and project.version is used in publishing
-- bintray user, api key, as well as gpg passphrase/keyRing and keyId can either be provided by a property (we recommend gradle.properties) or by System.env with the following names:
+- bintray user, api key, as well as gpg passphrase/keyRing and keyId can either be provided by a property (if you do, gradle.properties make sense) or by System.env with the following names:

     |       prop      |         env        |
     |-----------------|--------------------|